lemlac/apon/README.md

 - Primitives: Supports integers, floats, booleans, strings, and nulls.
 - Arrays: Written with square brackets and separated by commas. `[1, 2, 3]`
-- Objects: These are key-value dictionaries, written with curly braces.
+- Objects: These are key-value dictionaries, written with curly braces. `{"a": 1}`

 Example: